-- a.
-National Guardsmen who have been appropriately assigned to support IAA, SAR, or other domestic operations may monitor social media, including DATAMNRTM and other approved feeds, to guide IAA (general geographic information) analysis, identify individuals in distress, and alert or refine SAR operations using personally identifiable information, including name, home address, personnel conditions, and phone numbers.
-This information may be kept for the duration of the domestic operations to aid SAR.
-In this circumstance, consent is implied under the assumption that the individual wants to be rescued.
-All personally identifiable information must be destroyed immediately following the conclusion of domestic operations.
-DoD DATAMNRTM First-Alert accounts may be used by Guardsmen with .mil email addresses in a T32 or a T10 duty status to support authorized DoD missions. - b.
-Under no circumstances may National Guardsmen use personal social media accounts for official purposes.
-Only search engines or DoD-approved social media tools may be used.
-Consult with the appropriate GC or JA before using social media tools and other publicly available information applications.
+a.
+National Guard personnel who have been appropriately assigned to support IAA, SAR, or other DOMOPS may monitor social media using general search engines or approved DoD social media tools, including DATAMNR[TM] First Alert feeds, to guide IAA general geographic information analysis, identify individuals in distress, and alert or refine SAR operations using personally identifiable information, including name, home address, personnel conditions, and phone numbers.
+This information may be retained for the duration of the DOMOPS to aid SAR.
+In this circumstance, consent is implied based on the assumption that the individual desires rescue.
+All personally identifiable information must be erased immediately following the conclusion of DOMOPS.
+DoD DATAMNR[TM] First-Alert accounts may be used by National Guard personnel with .mil email addresses in a T32 or a T10 duty status to support authorized DoD missions.

+b.
+Under no circumstances may National Guard personnel use personal social media accounts for official purposes.
+Only general search engines or DoD-approved social media tools may be used.
+Consult with the appropriate JA or GC Office before using social media tools and other publicly available information applications.